 Project Description: How do proteins carry messages into and within cells, how do they help chemical processes happen and how do they perform mechanical work?
 Many computational problems arise in trying to make sense of the experimental data produced in studying these questions.
 These computational problems can be made easier — and so can the experimental work — if some additional computation is done up-front to determine the most appropriate experiments for a given study.
 Our computational lab is working with biologists, chemists and statisticians on integrated approaches in which algorithms "sandwich" experiments, both guiding and experimental choices and interpreting the resulting data.
 The focus of the WISP project will depend on the interests of the intern, but could range from prediction and analysis of how proteins interact with each other, to development of software for determining how best to mix-and-match fragments of various proteins, to application of simulation techniques for studying how proteins structures flex over time.
 Since our lab works on computational issues, some background and an interest in computation is expected, although the intern's primary interests and plans could lie in any of the relevant areas.

-Sponsor: Dorothy Wallace
+Mentor: Dorothy Wallace

 Title: Professor, Department of Mathematics